jaredhendrickson13/pfsense-api/README.md

 ```

 > [!WARNING]
 > Before installing the package, always ensure your pfSense version is supported!
-Supported version are listed [here](https://pfrest.org/INSTALL_AND_CONFIG/#supported-pfsense-versions).
+Supported versions are listed [here](https://pfrest.org/INSTALL_AND_CONFIG/#supported-pfsense-versions).
 > Installation of the package on unsupported versions of pfSense may result in unexpected behavior and/or system instability.

 > [!TIP]